-Compliance officers and managers are the closest thing a bank has to in-house law enforcement.
-Banks spend tens of billions of dollars each year on regulatory compliance and ensuring that they are following all the banking guidelines.
+Compliance in Banks is all about ensuring adherence to both internal external guidelines.
+Banks spend tens of billions of dollars each year on regulatory compliance and ensuring that they are following all banking laws.
 This is precisely where the compliance department comes in.
 Ever since the 2008 financial crisis, compliance has undoubtedly become one of the most in-demand roles at banks and financial institutions.

-The compliance department serves as the internal law enforcement for banks.
+The compliance department serves as an internal enforcement division for banks.
 Their job is to ensure that the bank follows all the rules laid down by regulatory bodies as well as all of the bank’s internal guidelines as well.
 The compliance department is not a business division in itself but rather assists other divisions with staying within the bounds of what they are allowed to do.

 The importance of following compliance guidelines cannot be understated.
 Any breaches can lead to significant penalties from regulators and even legal trouble.
 The reason that these guidelines exist in the first place is to ensure that operational and other risks for banks is minimized.
 Just like the credit department aims to minimize credit risk, the compliance department aims to minimize regulatory and compliance risks.